Zweih/qp/README.md

 you can find installation instructions [here](#installation).

-`qp` supports querying for package install dates, install reasons, sizes on disk, reverse dependencies (required by), dependencies, optional dependencies, reverse optional dependencies (optional for) and more.
+`qp` supports querying for package metadata, dependency relations, and more.

 check [features](#features) to find out more.